airbytehq/airbyte/docs/setup-guide/sources/amazon-seller-partner.md

-# Amazon Selling Partner
+# Amazon Seller Partner

-This page contains the setup guide and reference information for the Amazon Selling Partner (SP).
+This page contains the setup guide and reference information for the Amazon Seller Partner (SP).

 ## Prerequisites